Ujstor/self-hosting-infrastructure-cluster/docs/docs/quick_start.md

 Choose how many servers you want to have in your cluster, the network topology, the types of servers, domains etc...

-Example configurations are in the /modules/examples folder, and more detailed usage instructions are in the documentation
+Example configurations are in the [/modules/examples dir](https://github.com/Ujstor/terraform-hetzner-modules/tree/master/examples), and more detailed usage instructions are in the documentation

 ## 3. Initialize and Apply Terraform